ringcentral/ringcentral-api-docs/docs/team-messaging/manual/frameworks.md

 ### Other Bot Frameworks

 !!! tip "What is "Glip?""
-    You may notice in some projects reference to the name "Glip," the former name of RingCentral Team Messaging.
+    You may notice in some projects reference to the name "Glip," the former name of RingCentral Chat.

 * [Botkit Adapter](https://github.com/pkvenu/botkit)
 * [Errbot Adapter](https://github.com/ringcentral/ringcentral-glip-errbot)